What Buyers Want in a House in 2022 (And What It Means For You)

 How to Sell Your Home for the Most Money

-You can significantly increase your home’s value by making strategic improvements to your home over time.
-When it’s time to list your home for sale, the best way to help sell your house quickly, easily and for the most money is by putting a strategic real estate marketing plan in place.
-In 2021, buyers are searching for homes online more than ever and the photos of your house is what will make the first impression on today’s buyers.
+The best way to help sell your house quickly, easily and for the most money is by putting a strategic marketing plan in place.
+In 2022, buyers are searching for homes online more than ever and the photos of your house is what will make the first impression on today's buyers.

 In recognition of this reality, you should have high quality photos taken of your home.
-If your home is vacant or if your home has personal or dated items, you will want to have your home’s photos virtually staged.
-Doing so will help your home make a positive first impression on buyers, which will help drive more buyer traffic to your property and increase the perceived value of your home.
+If your home is vacant or full of outdated furniture that is too inconvenient to move, virtual staging offers an ideal solution.
+At a fraction of the cost of traditional home staging, virtual staging can show prospective buyers the full potential of the home.
+It makes a positive first impression on buyers, which will help drive more buyer traffic to your property and increase the perceived value of your home.

-Virtual staging is one of the best investments that a seller (or their real estate agent) can make when marketing a home.
-Try it today and get your virtually staged photos back in hours.
+Virtual staging is one of the best investments that a seller or real estate agent can make when marketing a home.
+Try it today and get your virtually staged photos back in less than 24 hours.

 The 2022 homebuyer data in this article is compiled from two of the most reputable sources: